braydonf/nostr-key-change/README.md

 A _Key Revocation Event_ MAY be signed with `m` of `n` of these migration keys.
 This can help assist the migration process for those that have previously attested to the `migration_keys`.

-The following tag should be included:
+The following `migration-sigs` tag MAY be included:
 ```js
 {
 	"kind": 50,